 Also in 1990, WGN became the first Chicago TV station with a local charitable foundation, WGN-TV Children’s Charities, a fund of the Robert R. McCormick Tribune Foundation.
 Since its inception, the charity distributed over $31 million in grants to Chicago area charitable organizations.

 WGN-TV ushered in a new millennium in 2000 with a new 29,000 sq. ft. state-of-the-art newsroom facility and upgraded digital equipment.
 In 2004, all Chicago Cubs, White Sox and Bulls home game telecasts on WGN aired in the high definition format on WGN’s Chicago area digital multicast signal, WGN-DT 9.1, making WGN one of the leading HD sports programmers in the country.
 Also in 2004, “WGN Morning News” expanded to a four-hour newscast.
 In 2006, WGN-TV became the Chicago affiliate of The CW Television Network.
-2008 marked the launch of the half-hour “WGN Evening News” weeknights at 5:30, the return of the NHL and Chicago Blackhawks hockey to WGN-TV, and all WGN News and WGN Sports telecasts (home and away games) began airing in HD.
+2008 marked the premiere of the half-hour “WGN Evening News” weeknights at 5:30, the return of the NHL and Chicago Blackhawks hockey to WGN-TV, and all WGN News and WGN Sports telecasts (home and away games) began airing in HD.
 Also in 2008, Superstation WGN transitioned to digital and HD, and was renamed WGN America.
 2009 marked the completion of full-power U.S. television stations’ transition from analog to digital signals, while “WGN Midday News” and “WGN Evening News” were expanded, and WGN News merged with CLTV (Tribune Broadcasting’s Chicago cable TV news channel).

 In 2010, WGN-TV became the first Chicago TV station to offer iPhone users live streams of WGN-TV newscasts, expanded “WGN Morning News” to four-and-a-half-hours, and launched “WGN Saturday Morning News” and “WGN Sunday Morning News.”
 On December 31, 2010, WGN-DT 9.2 became Chicago’s home of Tribune Broadcasting’s new classic TV network, Antenna TV.
 In 2011, “WGN Morning News” expanded to five hours and “WGN Evening News” was renamed “WGN News at Five.”
 In 2013, “WGN Morning News” expanded to six hours and WGN-DT 9.3 became Chicago’s This TV movie network affiliate.
+“WGN Evening News” expanded to two hours, and “WGN Saturday Evening News” and “WGN Sunday Evening News” premiered in 2014.

 WGN-TV has received numerous awards for programming excellence and community service.
 The station is proud of the many contributions it has made to television, and is recognized as a leader for creativity, innovation, quality programming and integrity in operation.